wp-plugins/gator-cache/readme.txt

 *   Automatic update of cache when comments are approved
 *   Compatible with WooCommerce, will not cache mini-cart in page
 *   Compatible with bbPress, updates when topics, replies, etc are added
+*   Compatible with Wordpress HTTPS, will cache pages secured by the plugin when applicable
 *   Posts can be cached for logged-in Wordpress users by role.
 You can cache pages for Subscribers, Customers or other roles while skipping the cache for Administrators.
 *   Http caching supported with Apache and Nginx